Skip to main content

 • “Egregious monetization on top of a questionably-priced base game aside, the devs did a great job at making this game a blast and easy to pick up.”

-• “The only thing I think is not to my liking is that it says 'season 1' at the top of the home menu, which means microtransactions; for the price, it is a good deal although I would suggest waiting for a discount.”
+• “For the price, it is a good deal although I would suggest waiting for a discount.”

 • “Update: they fixed the monetization somewhat; the deluxe edition and deluxe edition upgrade now come with the Conquest Breakout and Allen the Alien C.O.P.”

-• “The game has literally just come out and, despite being a $70 AUD game (already pricey for a game like this), it already has microtransactions totaling nearly the same amount as the base game, which is not a great thing to see on day one.”
+• “The game has literally just come out and, despite it being a $70 AUD game (which is already pretty pricey for a game like this imo), it already has microtransactions totalling nearly the same amount as the base game (not including the deluxe edition which doesn't even include the other buyable skins available right now), which is not a great thing to see on day 1.”

 • stability